 - Having it shipped to your house AND not having to leave the home to buy diapers?
 WIN-WIN if you ask me!

 Shoppers Drug Mart

 I haven’t been able to find the Economy size at Shoppers Drug Mart but they do have the smaller packages if you are in a pinch.
-The great thing about Shoppers Drug Mart is that they have the 20x the Points Events and the Shoppers Optimum Program, so you can use your points to buy free diapers.
+The great thing about Shoppers Drug Mart is that they have the 20x the Points Events and the PC Optimum Program, so you can use your points to buy free diapers.
 You can get even cash back buying gift cards through Rakuten Canada.

 Since Shoppers is owned by Loblaws now, if you sign up for their emails or download the Optimum app, you get offers you can ‘load to the card’ for extra points that aren’t advertised in their flyers.

-Readers, do you have any tips on how to save money on disposable diapers in Canada?
+Readers, do you have any tips on how to save money on diapers in Canada?